 What additional types of events do you service?

-Eco-Friendly / Green Weddings, LGBT Weddings / Ceremonies
+Eco-Friendly / Green Weddings, LGBTQ Weddings / Ceremonies

 Paypal, Mastercard, Visa